 As part of its activities, the NRN-LCEE organises a public lecture series for the duration of the Network.

-The next lecture in the series will take place on Thursday 16 March and is hosted by the Sustainable Places Research Institute at Cardiff University.
+The next lecture in the series will take place on Tuesday 30 May and is hosted by the College of Natural Science at Bangor University.

 Geology and the food-water-energy nexus in developing countries

 Public lecture: Geology and the food-water-energy nexus in developing countries

 PONTIO Arts Centre, Bangor

 Free drinks reception, outside the studio, PONTIO Level 2